hampta/minecraft-dynmap-timemachine/README.md

     optional arguments:
-      -h, --help            show this help message and exit --list-worlds         list available worlds from this Dynmap server and exit --list-maps           list available maps for this world and exit -t [THRESHOLD], --threshold [THRESHOLD]
+      -h, --help            show this help message and exit -nc, --no-clean       do not clean up temporary files -f, --format          output format, one of: png, jpg, webp, default: png -th, --threads        number of threads to use, default: 4 --list-worlds         list available worlds from this Dynmap server and exit --list-maps           list available maps for this world and exit -t [THRESHOLD], --threshold [THRESHOLD]